JudyDagher/Hangman-Game/README.md

 Each incorrect guess brings the player closer to losing the game.
 The goal is to guess the word before the hangman is fully drawn.

 🧠 Key Concepts Practiced
-Conditional statements and loops
+Conditional statements and loops.
-String manipulation
+String manipulation.
-Event-driven programming
+Event-driven programming.
-GUI development with Tkinter
+GUI development with Tkinter.
-Game logic design
+Game logic design.

 🎮 Features
-Clean and simple graphical interface
+Clean and simple graphical interface.
-Random word selection each round
+Random word selection each round.
-Real-time feedback on guesses
+Real-time feedback on guesses.
-Limited attempts system
+Limited attempts system.
-Win/Loss detection
+Win/Loss detection.

 🛠️ Built With
-Python 🐍
+Python.
-Tkinter 🎨
+Tkinter.